essans/RasPi/networking/accessPoint.md

 It took quite a bit of trial and error as I wanted to the raspi-4a to continue functioning as a Raspberry Pi board with its own access to the internet via the ethernet connection.
 These are the sequential steps that ultimately resulted in achieving this objective.

-At the bottom of this note are the various sources of information used
+At the bottom of this note are the various sources of information used.

 ***

+### Steps to follow:

 #### (1) Make sure system is updated: